-Evi Evidence-Informed Programs

-Service Provider Agency Nar ne:

-Activity Name: EI Program Model:

-1 Complete the checklist on th ne reverse side for each evidence-informed program practice or

-- Complete the checklist on the reverse side for each evidence-informed program practice or element included in the activity proposal. - 2.
-A strong logic model is required for evidence informed activities.
-Are there qualitative studies and findings from basic research that support the program practice(s) and/or components of the activity logic model?
-For each program element, list with a research reference citation and brief description of the most relevant findings. - 3.
-Is there history of this program demonstrating positive results (outcomes)?
-Describe key accomplishments and evidence for the results achieved; include a time frame and data source for each. - 4.
-Is the proposed activity to be implemented in accordance with written guidelines?
-Provide a reference citation for the guidelines.
-Describe the key elements of these guidelines and how each will be followed by your project. - 5.
-Other comments or evidence to support your activity:
+Evide nce-Informed Programs Ser Service Provider Agency Name: Act ivity Name: EI Program Model: 1. elen Complete the checklist on the r reverse side for each evidence-informed program practice or posal. activ findings from basic research tha d for evidence informed activities.
+Are there qualitative studies at support the program practice(s) and/or components of the ram element, list with a research reference citation and brief dings . , , , am demonstrating positive results (outcomes)? evidence for the results achieved; include a time frame and data e implemented in accordance with written guidelines? guidelines.
+Describe the key elements of these guidelines and project.
+5. Other comments or evidenc e to support your activity: